Documentation and reviews

 a discussion specific to the simulation of nuclear quantum effects.

-The atomistic cookbook contains several recipes using GLE thermostats, especially for use in path integral molecular dynamics.
+The atomistic cookbook contains several recipes using GLE thermostats, both for use in

 See also the FAQ